 Chair

 Jenny has always had a passion for birth and perinatal wellness.
-As a registered massage therapist for fifteen years, she wanted to further support people throughout their pregnancies and became a Birth Doula.
+As a registered massage therapist for sixteen years, she wanted to further support people throughout their pregnancies and became a Birth Doula.
 She has had the privilege of helping families in this role for many years since completing her training with Doula Training Canada.
 She is also certified in her Level 1 & 2 of Pelvic Health Massage Therapy.
 She is a mother to two beautiful girls who fill her days with a little bit of crazy and a lot of laughter.
-Her family loves going on adventures around Atlantic Canada and love to camp, explore beaches, take hikes, and the never ending pursuit for the best ice cream!
-As Chair of the NSDA Jenny is excited to further advocate and educate the public and healthcare professionals about the important role that Doulas play when it comes to perinatal wellness.
-Jenny can be reached at chair@novascotiadoulas.org
+Her family loves going on adventures around Atlantic Canada and love to camp, explore beaches, hike trails, and the never ending pursuit for the best ice cream!
+As Chair of the NSDA Jenny is excited to further advocate and educate the public and healthcare professionals about the important role that Doulas play when it comes to perinatal wellness, as well as support more families to be able to access doula support.

 Karen Reid